satlive/website/_posts/2014-05-13-cfp-bridging-the-gap.md

 ---
 layout: post
-title: "First Workshop on Bridging the Gap Between Theory and Practice in Constraint Solvers"
+title: "Bridging the Gap Between Theory and Practice in Constraint Solvers"
 author: "Philippe Jegou"
 tags: CFP
 excerpt: "This one-day workshop will be held at CP 2014, the 20th International Conference on Principles and Practice of Constraint Programming."